giantswarm/docs/src/content/ui-api/management-api/crd/machinedeployments.cluster.x-k8s.io.md

 </div>

 <div class="property-description">
 <p>Name must be unique within a namespace.
 Is required when creating resources, although some resources may allow a client to request the generation of an appropriate name automatically.
 Name is primarily intended for creation idempotence and configuration definition.
 Cannot be updated.
-More info: <a href="http://kubernetes.io/docs/user-guide/identifiers#names">http://kubernetes.io/docs/user-guide/identifiers#names</a></p>
+More info: <a href="http://kubernetes.io/docs/user-guide/identifiers#names">http://kubernetes.io/docs/user-guide/identifiers#names</a>
+ Deprecated: This field has no function and is going to be removed in a next release.</p>

 </div>